Skip to main content

 Agent requesting a capability with a capability card

 • A tool is a lower-level technical function exposed to an LLM.
-For example, postSlackMessage is a tool that can be used to post a message to a Slack channel.
+For example, postSlackMessage is a tool that posts a message to a Slack channel.

-• An MCP Server is an external service that exposes a set of tools to an LLM.
+• An MCP server is an external service that exposes tools to an LLM.
+Adding an MCP server to your agent creates a capability for those tools.
+See MCP Servers.